 “Actual malice is a statement made with a reckless disregard for truth.
 Actual malice can be established through circumstantial evidence.
 High degree of awareness of falsity is required to constitute actual malice.
 If the plaintiff is a public figure, the plaintiff should prove by convincing evidence that the defendant published a defamatory statement with actual malice…” -USLegal

-Actual Malice occurs when someone lies on purpose, with the intentions to hurt another person, or were reckless about whether the statement was true or not but said it anyway.
-For example, if a famous person wanted to sue someone over lies, they must prove that those accused lied on purpose, or at least had ill-will when the statements were made.
+Actual malice is best described as when someone lies on purpose, with the intentions to hurt another person, or were reckless about whether the statement was true or not but said it anyway.
+For example, if a famous person wanted to sue someone over lies, actual malice is required.
+They must prove that those accused lied on purpose, or at least had ill-will when the statements were made.

 Local Politician/Business Owner suing Competing Business: